No More Onion Tears

 So what causes the onion to act as a tear-gas bomb?

 There is a compound called propanethial-S-oxide in the tissue of the onion, which is a type of sulfoxide.
-When the misty droplets encounter a wet surface (your eyes or nose membranes) it dissolves into a form of sulfuric acid, which is understandably irritating to your sensitive organs.
+When the misty droplets come in contact with a wet surface (such as your eyes or nose membranes) it reacts to form of mild type of sulphuric / sulfuric acid, which is understandably irritating to your sensitive organs.

 What can be done to prevent this dilemma?

 There are quite a few ways that people attempt to stop from crying profusely while cutting onions.
 Many a folk remedy handed down from old wives to their daughters over the generations.
 Some are good and Some are kinda silly and do not work!
 Now taking into consideration that everyone has thier own unique threshhold to withstand these vapours..